-Are you a homeowner on the Big Island who needs replacement windows, new windows or your old windows repaired or restored?
+Are you a homeowner on the Big Island who has a broken window, needs replacement windows, new windows or your historic windows restored?
 Call Lori and Max for a no obligation estimate today.

 Max has been manufacturing, installing, restoring and repairing windows for over thirty years.
 He is an expert when it comes to restoring wood and metal windows in vintage and historic homes and he knows almost everything there is to know about windows of every age, type and construction.

 Max and Lori have served clients in Wyoming, Nevada, California, Arizona, Utah and Colorado, and their services are now available to home owners on the Big Island of Hawaii.